JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 </manifest>
 ```

-## Update native Android and iOS UI

 You've already updated the API of the shared module by changing the return type of the `greet()` function to `Flow`.
-Now you need to update native (iOS, Android) parts of the project so that they can properly handle the result of calling
+Now you need to update native parts of the project so that they can properly handle the result of calling
 the `greet()` function.

-### Android app
+## Update native Android UI

 As both the shared module and the Android application are written in Kotlin, using shared code from Android is straightforward.

-#### Introduce a view model
+### Introduce a view model

 Now that the application is becoming more complex, it's time to introduce a view model to the [Android activity](https://developer.android.com/guide/components/activities/intro-activities)
 called `MainActivity`.
 It invokes the `App()` function that implements the UI.